-- Pontiac fever is spread by inhalation of fine spray (aerosol) particles from water sources containing the Legionella bacteria.
+- Pontiac fever is spread by breathing in water droplets in the air that contain Legionella bacteria.

-- Persons can be exposed in their homes, at work, in hospitals, or other public places.
+- Persons can be exposed to these water droplets in their homes, at work, in hospitals, or other public places.

 - Pontiac fever is not spread from person to person.

 - Pontiac fever is usually not treated with antibiotics.

 - Most people recover within 2-5 days.